jaysun025/MERN-Auth-API-1/README.md

   .catch(err=>console.log(err))
 })
 ```
-Now use Postman to try logging in one of your users!
+Now use Postman to try out both of these routes - if the response looks like a nasty hash, you're golden!

-1. Now that we know everything is workign right, let's move our secret to our `.env` and make it an environment variable called `JWT_SECRET`.
+1. Now that we know everything is working right, let's move our secret to our `.env` and make it an environment variable called `JWT_SECRET`.

 ```
 JWT_SECRET=some string value only your app knows